Scale-free unique continuation estimates and Logvinenko-Sereda Theorems on the torus: Proof of Theorem

 \section{Proof of Theorem \ref{thm:2}}

-The proof of Theorem 11 is divided into two cases.
-First we assume the parallelepipeds $J_l$ to be disjoint, then we recover the general case by an induction argument on the number of parallelepipeds.
-The general strategy of the proof resembles ideas from the proof of Therem \ref{thm:1}.
-In fact, we split $\TT^d_L$ into unit cubes as before and we aim at obtaining a local estimate on each cube.
+The proof of Theorem \ref{thm:2} is divided into two cases.
+First we assume the $d$-dimensional rectangles $J_l$ to be disjoint, then we recover the general case by an induction argument on the number of $d$-dimensional rectangles.
+The general strategy of the proof resembles ideas from the proof of Theorem \ref{thm:1}.
+In fact, we split $\TT_L^d$ into unit cubes as done before and we aim at obtaining a local estimate on each cube.
 Then, summing over all cubes yields the result.
 We point out that in this case we do not classify the cubes into two types as we need other estimates due to the nature of the function $f$, see \eqref{eq:function}.